Tridwoxi/Genetic/README.md

     "reproductions", a strictly positive integer specifying number of children and carrying capacity;
 ) returns (
-    "result" if the search suceeds or nothing if the search fails;
+    "result" if the search succeeds or nothing if the search fails;
 ) has side effects (
     nothing;
 ) {
-    let "population" be a list of randoms states;
+    let "population" be a list of random states;
     do "max generations" times {
         let "fitnesses" be the fitnesses of "population" according to "fitness";